SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

 to variations in the state :math:`\mathbf{x}` in particular.

-The sampling of the states :math:`\mathbf{x}` can be given explicitly or under form of hyper-cubes, explicit or sampled according to classic distributions.
+The sampling of the states :math:`\mathbf{x}` can be given explicitly or under form of hypercubes, explicit or sampled according to classic distributions, or using Latin hypercube sampling (LHS).
+The computations are optimized according to the computer resources available and the options requested by the user.
-Beware of the size of the hyper-cube (and then to the number of computations) that can be reached, it can grow quickly to be quite large.
+Beware of the size of the hypercube (and then to the number of computations) that can be reached, it can grow quickly to be quite large.
 When a state is not observable, a *"NaN"* value is returned.